daMelody/scheduler/README.md

 # scheduler

-pipeline from google sheets to google calendar
+A pipeline from Google Sheets to Google Calendar